toupper/Warhol/README.md

 We would love you for the contribution to **Warhol**, check the ``LICENSE`` file for more info.

-## Meta
+## Credits

-Created and maintained by [César Vargas Casaseca](https://github.com/toupper).
-You can follow me om Medium [@toupper](https://medium.com/@toupper) for project updates, releases and more stories.
+Created and maintained with love by [César Vargas Casaseca](https://github.com/toupper).
+You can follow me on Medium [@toupper](https://medium.com/@toupper) for project updates, releases and more stories.

 ## License